Brymon Airways: History

-In October 1992, Brymon Airways merged with Birmingham European Airways to form Brymon European Airways.
-This was bought jointly by British Airways and Maersk Air, in 1993.
-British Airways acquired Brymon Airways, whilst Maersk Air bought the Birmingham European Airways section.
-Maersk Air renamed Birmingham European Airways to Maersk Air UK, but British Airways allowed Brymon to keep its name.
-Having said this, Brymon's Aircraft were repainted in British Airways Express colours.
-Around this time they initiated a service from Newcastle to Paris.
+In October 1992, Brymon Airways merged its operations with those of Birmingham European Airways under Brymon European Airways brand.
+This was bought jointly by British Airways and Maersk Air, in mid-1993.
+British Airways acquired a large minority shareholding in the company and appointed Charles Stuart as chief executive and the then Sir Colin Marshall as chairman.
+At the same time Maersk Air bought the Birmingham European Airways operations.
+Maersk Air renamed Birmingham European Airways Maersk Air UK, but British Airways allowed Brymon to keep its name.
+Having established this, Brymon's aircraft were repainted in British Airways Express colours.
+On 30 July 1993 the company was renamed Brymon Airways Ltd. to reflect the operating name and in August started operating under British Airways Express brand.
+Around this time the regional air carrier initiated a service from Newcastle to Paris.

-On 30 July 1993 the company was renamed Brymon Airways Limited to reflect the operating name.

-In 1991 Brymon expanded even further, establishing a hub at Bristol, with services to Paris, Cork, The Channel Islands, Edinburgh, Glasgow, Plymouth, and a service to Newcastle and Aberdeen.
-Further expansion occurred in 1998, when it took over British Airways Regional services from Aberdeen to Birmingham and Manchester.
+Further expansion occurred in 1998, when it took over British Airways regional services from Aberdeen to Birmingham and Manchester.
 They also introduced routes from Manchester to Edinburgh and Glasgow.

-In 1999 routes were introduced from Newcastle to Belfast and Copenhagen, and from Aberdeen to Oslo.
+In 1999 routes from Newcastle to Belfast and Copenhagen, and from Aberdeen to Oslo were introduced.

-On 28 March 2002 the airline was merged with British Regional Airlines and was renamed British Airways Citiexpress Limited operating as British Airways Citiexpress.
-British Airways Citiexpress pioneered and attained CAA Approval for the self-service boarding pass enabling passengers to print their own boarding passes at home.
-On 1 February 2006 the airline was renamed BA Connect Limited operating as BA Connect, which was in turn sold to Flybe in 2007.
+On 31 March 2002 the airline was merged to form British Airways Citiexpress Ltd. operating as British Airways Citiexpress.
+The new regional air carrier pioneered and attained CAA Approval for the self-service boarding pass enabling passengers to print their own boarding passes at home.